aidankeighron/group-extension/README.md

 # How to use

-When you click on the extension, it opens a popup allowing you to select a group to save or load.
-The save table shows a list of all the current groups (even groups in other windows), pressing one of the buttons will save the corresponding group.
-Clicking any of the buttons in the load table will load that saved group.
-The X next to each load button will delete that group.
-Pressing the clear button will remove all saved groups.
+When you click on the extension, a popup appears in which you can select a group to save or load.
+The save table displays a list of all current groups (including groups in other windows); clicking one of the buttons saves the corresponding group.
+Any of the buttons in the load table will load the saved group.
+The X next to each load button removes the group.
+All saved groups will be deleted if the clear button is pressed.

 # How to install